jgriffiths1993/techtest201607/README.md

   * install: installs new apache package and modules
   * upgrade: upgrades apache and module packages
   * update: updates the apache/virtualhost configuration

+## Could Be Better If

+* Used NGINX instead.
+The event driven model for reverse proxying is much faster and much more efficient; especially important when considering cost of memory and threads in a cloud environment.